ls1intum/Artemis/docs/user/exams/students_guide.rst

 - If your exercise allows the use of the code editor your screen will be divided into three sections, from left to right:

    1. The file browser
-   2. the code Editor
+   2. The code Editor
    3. The instructions

-- The file browser displays the structure of the assignment.
+- The file browser displays the file structure of the assignment.
 You can access any file within the assignment.
-The files content will then be displayed on the code editor where you can edit the file's content.
+Artemis will display the selected file's content in the code editor where you can edit it.

     - You can add new files and directories using the ``Add File``  and ``Add Folder`` buttons.
     - You also have the ability to rename and delete files and folders, therefore **caution** is advised.